 Any ardent rock climber knows that ‘fight or flight’ feeling.
 The feeling that your feet and hand positions are all wrong and your next move needs to be perfect or you’re going to fall.

 Just to be clear, you won’t get it right all the time.
-You might suffer the odd bruise or sprain when trying to solve a problem – as this climber knows all too well.
+You might suffer the odd bruise or sprain when trying to solve a problem.

-There’s also no ‘right’ or ‘wrong’ way of solving a problem.
-No two climbers are the same and everyone has their own thought processes.
+There is also no ‘right’ or ‘wrong’ way of solving a problem.
+No two climbers are the same, and everyone has their own thought processes.

 5. Provides a sense of community